Florida’s Local Government Prompt Payment Act

 Payment and Rejection Procedures

-According to Florida Statutes 218.735, the local governmental entity must include in the contract the identify of the representative to which the contractor should submit invoices or should supply a separate notice with this information within ten business days of the contract award or notice to proceed.
+According to Florida Statutes 218.735, the local governmental entity must include in the contract the identity of the representative to which the contractor should submit invoices or should supply a separate notice with this information within ten business days of the contract award or notice to proceed.

 When a contractor submits an invoice, the representative must stamp the invoice as received, at which point the time period for payment or rejection of payment begins.
 The due date for an invoice that is submitted by a contractor is determined by the following factors: